Frank Sinatra and His Daughter Stopped 1 of The Monkees’ Songs From Hitting No. 1

-- The hit prevented a classic song by The Monkees from reaching No. 1 in the United States.
+- The song ‘Somethin’ Stupid’ prevented a classic song by The Monkees from reaching No. 1 in the United States.

-Frank Sinatra’s songs are very different from The Monkees‘ songs.
+Songs by The Monkees‘ are very different from Frank Sinatra‘s songs.
 Despite this, Sinatra and the Prefab Four were popular in the mid-1960s.
 Once, one of Sinatra’s most famous songs kept a classic Monkees track from reaching No. 1 in the United States.

-Frank Sinatra made a song with Nancy Sinatra that fans joked was about incest
+Frank Sinatra made a song with his daughter Nancy Sinatra

 Sinatra’s daughter, Nancy Sinatra, is a singer.
 During the 1960s, she had some solo hits such as “These Boots Are Made for Walkin‘” and “Sugar Town.”
-She also recorded a duet with Frank titled “Somethin’ Stupid.”
+She also recorded the duet “Somethin’ Stupid” with her father.
 In a 2015 interview with The Arts Desk, Nancy discussed recording the latter song.

 “It was very quick,” she recalled.
 “Dad was recording with [composer Antônio Carlos Jobim] that night and they had a very specific group of musicians for that session and at the end of that session that group of musicians left and another group came in, the Wrecking Crew rhythm section, and I believe they maintained the same string section from the Jobim but I’m not sure.”